Infectious Trump briefly leaves hospital to greet fans as confusion continues over his health

 Even as Conley asserted that Trump was “doing very well” and that his symptoms of cough, congestion and fatigue were all “resolving and improving,” several questions about his condition remained unanswered.

-Conley declined to answer questions about the president’s lungs, including whether there is scarring or whether Trump has pneumonia.
+Conley declined to answer questions about the president’s lungs, including whether there is scarring or whether he has pneumonia.

-While he said for the first time that Trump had had a high fever and required oxygen on Friday morning, he declined to describe how high the fever was.
+While Conley said for the first time that Trump had a high fever and required oxygen on Friday morning, he declined to describe how high the fever was.
 On Friday morning, the White House was saying publicly that Trump had only mild symptoms.

 White House gives confusing and incomplete answers about Trump’s health as president says he is ‘feeling well’